 1. Someone You’ve Barely Heard Of

-Something that every tends to forget is that back when Daniel Craig was cast as James Bond, the initial response from a lot of press was negative.
+Something we’ve all forgotten: When Daniel Craig was cast as James Bond, the initial response from fans and the press was not great.
 If you were a hip kid who watched a random British thriller, then you knew he was amazing in Layer Cake.
 If you’d gone to see the first Angelina Jolie Tomb Raider film, then you were aware he was in that movie, but you probably forgot because he was playing second fiddle to freaking Angelina Jolie.
 The point is, Daniel Craig was not Daniel Craig in 2006.
 When he was cast, he was disparaged as “James Blond” since, apparently, some people thought Bond had to have really dark hair.
 It’s also notable that in the early press for Casino Royale Daniel Craig’s haircut was totally different than the close-cropped look we’re used to.
 When he was the first cast, for many, he didn’t feel like Bond yet.